-The Coronavirus (COVID-19) pandemic has created a period of uncertainty for lots of charities and organisations.
-We know that many of our Groups, Districts and Regions will be struggling financially during the crisis and will need funding to help them.
+The Coronavirus (COVID-19) pandemic created a period of uncertainty for lots of charities and organisations.

-We'll keep updating this page as more funding packages are announced.
-If you see any funds that we don't have here and you think would be useful for more groups, email us at email@example.com and we can add them.
+If you see any funds that we don't have here and you think would be useful to share with our groups, email us at email@example.com and we can add them.

 I can't say enough how proud I am of all our members.
-These are incredibly challenging times and it is essential that we pull together, follow advice, and keep ourselves and our young people safe.
-As we pull through this crisis, I know that Scouts will be vital to rebuilding our society, bringing together communities, and supporting young people from all backgrounds to connect and develop skills that will help them to succeed.
+As we recover from the pandemic, I know that Scouts will be vital to rebuilding our society, bringing together communities, and supporting young people from all backgrounds to connect and develop skills that will help them to succeed.

 Andrew Sharkey, Chief Commissioner of Scotland